mlgordon/vpc/errors.md

 You may get this error message if a malformed start query is used when making a pagination request.
 For example, `GET /v1/network_acls?start=23fbba08-ceb3-4cbe-a951-84ff20a06069?version=2019-01-01&generation=1` contains two `?`s.
 Fix the query and try again.

+## invalid_route
+**Message**: The requested route does not exist.

+The requested route on the API URL you provided does not exist.
+Verify that the URL you specified to call the API endpoint is correct.

 ## invalid_state
-**Message**: None

-An action was requested on a resource which is not supported at the current state of the resource.
-For example, a reboot operation may already be in progress for an instance.
-Refer to [actions allowed](/docs/infrastructure/vpc?topic=vpc-troubleshooting-your-ibm-cloud-vpc#error-409-conflict-when-invoking-an-action-on-an-instance) depending on the state of the instance.
+**Message**: An action was requested on a resource which is not supported at the current status of the resource.

+1. A reboot operation may already be in progress for the instance.
+Refer to [actions allowed](/docs/infrastructure/vpc?topic=vpc-troubleshooting-your-ibm-cloud-vpc#error-409-conflict-when-invoking-an-action-on-an-instance) depending on the status of the instance.
+2. While the status of the instance is `pending`, you cannot perform the following actions:
+* delete the instance
+* attach a volume to the instance
+* detach a volume from the instance
+* update the instance

-If the state of the resource does not change in a timely manner, [contact support](/docs/infrastructure/vpc?topic=vpc-getting-help-and-support).
+Try your action again later.
+If the status of the resource does not change, [contact support](/docs/infrastructure/vpc?topic=vpc-getting-help-and-support).

 ## invalid_version
 **Message**: The `version` parameter is invalid, it must be of the form `YYYY-MM-DD`.